pavelkucera/pavelkucera.github.io/_posts/2020-10-30-caching-executing-promises.md

 ])
 ```

-The cache would only get employed if we call `cacheExpensiveOperation` multiple times as in here:
+The cache is employed only if we call `cacheExpensiveOperation` multiple times, as in the following example:
 ```typescript
 // calls expensiveOperation only once const value1 = await cacheExpensiveOperation();